aaron868/dota-model/README.md

 ## Status
 This is alpha level code and is guaranteed to have bugs and probably to change somewhat as I refine it.
 All the Java code is generated from a custom parser so its deeply ugly.

 I've also provided CSV files with the English name to Dota key mappings in case that is useful for you as well.
+They are under src/main/resources.

 ## Planned
 I have several things planned for the near term: